Click this link to register with Northwest Home Educators

 Volunteer Committee Member

-A committee member will plan one volunteer opportunity for the group.
+A committee member will plan two volunteer opportunities per year for the group.
 You will send out information for the volunteer opportunity to the group via email and add your event to the calendar on TroopTrack.
 (The Volunteer Committee Chairman can assist with any questions on the logistics for publicizing your event).

 (1) Spring Volunteer Committee Member - will plan one volunteer event during the months of February and April